New features for Azure Machine Learning are now in preview

 - Deploy as web services to predict on new data

 - Get the best model for classification, regression or forecasting problems with a few clicks of a button

 - Analyse the generated models

-- Citizen data scientists: Generate ML models without needing to write Python code (or any type of code).
-Data scientists: Explore and generate hundreds of models quickly, then continue to optimise the best ones in Jupyter notebook
+- Citizen data scientists: Generate ML models without needing to write Python code (or any type if code) .
+Data scientists: Explore and generate hundreds of models quickly, then continue to optimize the best ones in Jupyter notebook

-- Notebook VMs: Azure Machine Learning will go into private preview with a hosted notebook service in mid-April, and we expect to take this to public preview in May.
+- Notebook VMs: Azure Machine Learning will go into private preview with a hosted notebook service in mid April and we expect to take this to public preview in May.
 Hosted notebooks provide a code-first experience where users can perform every operation supported by the Azure Machine Learning Python SDK using a familiar Jupyter notebook.
 Hosted notebooks simplify the getting-started process by providing a secure, enterprise-ready environment for ML practitioners.
-In the private preview, customers will be able to: access a notebook integrated into the Azure ML workspace, use preconfigured Azure ML notebooks with no setup required, and fully customise their notebook VMs, including having the ability to add packages and drivers.
+In the private preview customers will be able to: access a notebook integrated into the Azure ML workspace, use preconfigured Azure ML notebooks with no set up required, fully customize their notebook VMs including having the ability to add packages and drivers.

-Now, you can use MLflow with your Azure Machine Learning workspace to log metrics and artifacts from your training runs in a centralised, secure, scalable location.
+Now you can use MLflow with your Azure Machine Learning workspace to log metrics and artifacts from your training runs in a centralized, secure, scalable location.
 MLflow tracking can be done from your local machine, a virtual machine or a remote compute environment.